Airport vicinity protection area

-If a building is permitted to be constructed, different levels of noise reducing insulation are required for different types of rooms within the building.
+If a building is permitted to be constructed, different levels of noise reducing insulation are required for different types of rooms and spaces within building types to help reduce aircraft noise.
 There are four levels of noise reducing insulation required.

-- Sleeping rooms are required to have the highest level of noise reducing insulation.
+- Sleeping rooms, classrooms and teaching rooms are required to have the highest level of noise reducing insulation.

-- The second highest level is required for living rooms, dining rooms, recreational rooms and classrooms.
+- The second highest level is required for living rooms, dining rooms and recreational rooms.

 - The third highest level is required for kitchens, bathrooms, laundry rooms, private offices, conference rooms and meeting rooms.

-- The lowest level is required for general offices, reception areas and other types of rooms not mentioned above.
+- The lowest level is required for general offices, reception areas and other types of rooms and spaces not mentioned above.